As one of the world’s most inclusive brands, The

-The company has long protected employees from discrimination based on sexual orientation and gender identity and expression, having scored 100 percent on the Human Rights Campaign’s Corporate Equality Index every year since its launch in 2006.
+The company has long protected employees from discrimination based on sexual orientation and gender identity and expression, having scored 100 percent on the Human Rights Campaign’s Corporate Equality Index every year since 2006.

 "We are thrilled to receive a 100 percent score on the Human Rights Campaign’s Corporate Equality Index," said Chief Diversity & Inclusion Officer Lori George Billingsley.
 "Our commitment to diversity, inclusion and equality, and our support for our colleagues, family members and friends is intrinsic and enduring.
 We have always and will continue to demonstrate this commitment through both our policies and actions."